powsybl/powsybl-dynawo/docs/dynamic_simulation/dynamic-models-mapping.md

 ## Dynamic Model
 - All the models share three attributes:
-- `modelName`: refers to the dynamic model library used in Dynawo. (used as a keyword in Groovy script)
+- `modelName`: refers to the dynamic model library used in Dynawo (used as a keyword in Groovy script).
 - `dynamicModelId`: identifies the model.
-- `parameterSetId`: refers a set of parameters for this model in one of the network parameters file.
+- `parameterSetId`: refers to a set of parameters for this model in the model parameters file.

 **Note**: In Json configuration file `parameterSetId` is replaced by the `group` attribute and can be customized with the `groupType` attribute taking one of the following value:
 - `FIXED`: the `parameterSetId` equals the `group` (default value)